re0078/Bayesian_Network_notebook_AI_SUT_spring_2021/BN_Representation_p2.md

 $$
 \Rightarrow P(x_1,x_2,x_3,..,x_n) = \prod_{i=1}^{n}P(x_i|parents(X_i))
 $$
-These equations show that there are some independency assumptions embedded in a BN; every node conditioned to its parents is independent from non-parent nodes that come before it, according to topological order - called *predecessors* for short.
+These equations show that there are some independency assumptions embedded in a BN; every node conditioned to its parents is independent of non-parent nodes that come before it, according to topological order - called *predecessors* for short.

 Now does the reverse procedure also hold?
 In other way does
 $$